jakobib/makespec/README.md

 In addition makespec contains experimental support of generating and updating [GitHub pages](http://pages.github.com/).

 Have a look at `makespec/Makefile` for detailed usage.
+Additional parameters
+include:

+* REVISIONS - number of revisions to show at `GIT_CHANGES`
+* TTLFORMAT - CodeBlock format to extract as RDF/Turtle

 ## Examples